Stairway To Heaven Hawaii Hike: The Epic Haiku Stairs In Oahu

 Is The Stairway Illegal To Climb?

-The government in Oahu has a habit of closing any hike they consider slightly risky, because it might attract lawsuits.
+The government in Oahu has a habit of closing any hike they consider even slightly risky, because it might attract lawsuits or rescue costs.
 Crouching Lion and Sacred Falls are other examples.

 It all goes back to a history of lawsuits from people getting injured while hiking in Oahu and then suing the state.
 You can read about it in this SFGate article.
 Many of the best hikes in Oahu have been closed preemptively to avoid more of these unjustified lawsuits.